edmcouncil/rdf-toolkit/README.md

 Make sure that:
 - you have set the environment variable JAVA_HOME to the location of your Java
-  - if you have not because you don't know how to do it, ask the uncle Google, e.g., visit https://www.baeldung.com/java-home-on-windows-7-8-10-mac-os-x-linux
+  - if you have not because you don't know how to do it, ask uncle Google, e.g., by visiting https://www.baeldung.com/java-home-on-windows-7-8-10-mac-os-x-linux
   - if you want to point the `RDF Toolkit` to a different Java version, uncomment the following line in the pre-commit file pointing to the required path: `# export RDF_TOOLKIT_JAVA_HOME=<path_to_java>`
 - name of the pre-commit file is just 'pre-commit' - your file browser might want to append a suffix like .txt to it
 - you update these files from time to time since they both may be changed.